Cracking the Code: Multi-domain LLM Evaluation on Real-World Professional Exams in Indonesia: Experiments

-\paragraph{Questions with local context and numerical analysis pose greater challenges.} We conducted an error analysis on the best-performing open-source model, LLaMA3.1 (70B), by reviewing 100 incorrectly predicted samples and 100 correctly predicted samples for comparison.
-Among the incorrectly predicted samples, 50 contained Indonesian local contexts, compared to only 22 among the correctly predicted ones.
-As discussed in Section~\ref{sec:data}, \datasetname{} contains 34\% local context overall, which indicates that questions with local context are particularly challenging for the models \cite{koto2024indoculture}.
-Additionally, we counted the number of questions requiring numerical analysis and found 43 incorrectly predicted samples, compared to 29 correctly predicted ones.
-This highlights the greater difficulty of questions involving numerical analysis.
+\paragraph{Questions with local context and numerical analysis pose greater challenges.} We conducted an error analysis on the best-performing open-weight model, LLaMA-3.1 (70B), by examining 100 incorrectly predicted samples and 100 correctly predicted samples for comparison.
+These samples were drawn from the original questions, without applying option shuffling.
+The analysis showed that questions with Indonesian local context were more common among the incorrectly predicted samples, with 50\% of the incorrect predictions containing local context, compared to only 22\% among the correct predictions.
+Considering that \datasetname{} contains 34\% local context overall, as discussed in Section~\ref{sec:data}, this suggests that questions incorporating local context are particularly challenging for language models.
+This finding aligns with prior research \cite{koto2024indoculture}, indicating that questions grounded in local context often introduce cultural or situational nuances not well-captured in the models' pretraining data.

+In addition to local context, questions involving numerical analysis also posed significant challenges for LLaMA-3.1 (70B).
+Among the incorrectly predicted samples, 43 required numerical reasoning, compared to only 29 among the correctly predicted ones.
+Numerical questions often involve calculations or logical reasoning steps, which many LLMs are not explicitly optimized to handle.
+These results reveal two key areas where model performance could be improved: understanding and addressing culturally specific content and enhancing their capabilities for numerical reasoning.